 Property Value Description keystore.file <path_to_keystore_file></path_to_keystore_file> The path to the keystore file leveraged by the server.
 This file contains the server certificate. truststore.file <path_to_trustore_file></path_to_trustore_file> The path to the truststore file.
 This file contains the certificates of other trusted entities (e.g. the certificates for client processes if two-way SSL is enabled).
-In most instances this can be set to the same value as the keystore.file property (especially if oneway SSL is enabled). client.auth.enabled true false Enable/disable client authentication (disabled by default).
-If enabled, the client must authenticate to the server during the transport session key creation process (i.e. two-way SSL is in effect). cert.stores.credential.provider.path <path_to_credential_provider_store_f< pre=""></path_to_credential_provider_store_f<> store file.
+In most instances this can be set to the same value as the keystore.file property (especially if one- way SSL is enabled). client.auth.enabled true false Enable/disable client authentication (disabled by default).
+If enabled, the client must authenticate to the server during the transport session key creation process (i.e. two-way SSL is in effect). cert.stores.credential.provider.path <path_to_credential_provider_store_f< td="">Repath to the Credential Provider store file.
 The passwords for the keystore, truststore, and server certificate are maintained in this secure file.
+Utilize the cputil script in the 'bin' directory (see below) to populate this file with the passwords required.</path_to_credential_provider_store_f<> Repath to the Credential Provider store file.
+The passwords for the keystore, truststore, and server certificate are maintained in this secure file.
 Utilize the cputil script in the 'bin' directory (see below) to populate this file with the passwords required. atlas.ssl.exclude.cipher.suites Example value: NULL., .RC4., .MD5., .DES., .
 The excluded Cipher Suites list - NULL.,.RC4.,.MD5.,.DES.,.DSS.
+Set weak and unsafe Cipher Suites that are excluded by default.
+If

 Property Value Description

 additional Ciphers need to be

 excluded, set this property with

 the default Cipher Suites such as

-NULL., .RC4., .MD5., .DES., .DSS.,
+NULL., .RC4., .MD5., .DES., .D

 and add the additional Cipher Suites

 to the list with a comma separator.

 They can be added with their full

 name or a regular expression.

 The Cipher Suites listed in the

-atlas.ssl.exclude.cipher.suites
+atlas.ssl.exclude.cipher.suite

 property take precedence over the

 default Cipher Suites.
 You should

 retain the default Cipher Suites,

 and add additional ones to increase

 security.